Citrus-Lime Knowledge Base

 The date and time on the device used to place the order, at the point the order was placed.

-I suspect a transaction is fraudulent - what should I do?
+If I suspect a transaction is fraudulent, what should I do?

 Your business may have its own protocols in respect of what to do if you suspect an order is fraudulent.